Spicadox/auto-twitter-space/README.md

 Note 3: The API limit for twitter spaces are 300 requests per a 15 minute window.
 The program makes 1 request per interval so adjust the `SLEEP_TIME` accordingly.
 If for some reason the m3u8 url can't seemingly be found increase the `SLEEP_TIME`.

+Note 4: So far this has only been tested on Windows 10 and with the chrome driver.